cagataykiziltan/DapperAbstraction/README.md

         <add key="connectionString" value="YourConnectionString">

-2. Go to Program.cs and change queries with your own queries and <object> with your table models you will create as a return type.
+2. Go to Program.cs and change queries with your own queries and "< object >" with your table models you will create as a return type.